jmleroy/forest-symfony/README.md

 in its configuration to specify a path after your server domain name and port.

-Also, add your pass phrase to the Forest config :
+Also, add your pass phrase to the Forest config:

 ```yaml
 forest: